SPARC-FAIR-Codeathon/2025-team-D/README.md

   - Advanced image segmentation tools
 - **Process data to generate new datasets**

-### 🚀 Automated Cloud-Based Plugin Development
+### 🚀 Cloud-Based Plugin Development Environment
-Offers a **streamlined experience for plugin development, testing, and review** directly on the Plugins Page of the SPARC portal.
+Offers an **automated and streamlined experience for plugin development, testing, and review** directly on the Plugins Page of the SPARC portal.
 **Register and test new plugins**
 - Create new plugins by reusing existing plugin examples
 - Plugins can be registered by referencing their code repository